Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "A gentleman accepts the responsibility of his actions and bears the burden of their consequences."
+> "To escape from the world means that one's mind is not concerned with the opinions of the world."
-> — **William Faulkner**
+> — **Dogen**

 ---